Saturday, 10 January 2015

 AFV Club's Sd.Kfz 11 early production got the same treatment

 Around this time I started photographing my creations and it was apparent both my building and paint application needed drastically improving.
-I experimented with different techniques and different paints and realised that my airbrush much preferred Tamiya over Vallejo and that mix ratios and air pressures really were the key.
+I experimented with different techniques and different paints and realised that my airbrush much preferred shooting Tamiya over Vallejo and that mix ratios and air pressures really were the key.
 I stopped using the salt technique and finessed the application of hairspray in between subsequent layers of paint to minutely chip and distress the surface to reveal underling primers and even bare metal.
 It was clear that to display scale realism in this department less was most definitely more.
-I often attained good results with one medium only to cock it up with another.
-I also started experimenting with pigments and oils and a huge number of kits were started and never finished such was my appetite and impatience .

 Zvezda's Mercedes L4500 was used to test the many variations of Dunkelgelb acrylic paints on the market and whether different brands could be combined.

 I learned a great deal making this kit and thoroughly enjoyed my time with it.
-I see so many issues with it now but what I gleaned from making those errors has given me a much better understanding of what constitutes a well finished and realistic scale model
+I see so many issues with it now but what I gleaned from making those errors has given me a much better understanding of what constitutes a well finished and realistic scale model.

 Completed in 2011